-Sometimes only visiting the sites where your ancestors lived can give you that last bit of information.
-And provide the rich context of their lives.
-If you are not able to visit Ireland yourself, we can go and visit these sites for you and provide a report and especially pictures.
+This service is for those who know in which townland their ancestors lived and want to find out more about the area.
+Visiting the places where your ancestors lived might even give you that last bit of missing information.
+It will definitely provide a rich context of their lives.
+If you are not able to visit Ireland yourself, we can go and visit these for you and provide a report and especially pictures.

-Then there is the history of the local area.
+We will not just look at the village or townland as it currently is, but also research the history of the local area.
 We are members of a local history society and have been published in their magazines.
-We will include research into the local area your ancestor(s) lived to provide an overview of how it would have looked and what was happening there in the time of your ancestors.
-Below is a picture of Blackrock train station, one of the oldest surviving stations in the world.
+This will provide an idea of how it would have looked and what was happening there in the time of your ancestors.
+The picture is of Blackrock train station, one of the oldest surviving stations in the world.
 The coming of railways impacted hugely on where people lived and worked and how villages developed.

-Finally, we will bring together all documentation and findings of our research in a professional report and provide you with digital files containing all the photos we have taken.
+We will bring together all documentation and findings in a professional report and provide you with digital files of all the photos we have taken.

 Copyright © 2016 Genealogy.ie